 Valletta is the capital city of Malta.
 The Valletta peninsula has two natural harbours, Marsamxett and the Grand Harbour.
 The Grand Harbour is Malta's major port.
 Malta is in the Mediterranean Sea, south of Sicily (Italy).
 Mediterranean; mild, rainy winters; hot, dry summers.
 Mostly low, rocky, flat to dissected plains; many coastal cliffs.
 The official languages are Maltese and English.
 Italian is also widely spoken.
 The main religion is Christianity.
 The economy of Malta's strengths are its limestone, a favourable geographic location, and a productive labour force.
 Malta produces only about 20% of its food needs, has limited freshwater supplies, and has no domestic energy sources.
 The economy is dependent on foreign trade, manufacturing (especially electronics), tourism and financial services.
+The security risk for expatriates in Malta is low.
+Risks include incidental crime, political protests, airport strikes and water shortages.
 The population in Valletta is 0.006 Mil (2014 est.), while the inflation rate is 0.7% (2014 est.).

 Cost Of Living